-I offer counselling and support with issues related to: sexual abuse, sexuality, self-confidence, stress, depression, fears, phobias, work related issues, anger, bereavement, relationship difficulties, divorce and separation.
+I offer counselling and support with issues related to: Anger, sexual abuse, sexuality, self-confidence, stress, depression, fears, phobias, work related issues, bereavement, relationship difficulties, divorce and separation.
 I have experience working with disadvantaged families in an agency setting and specific experience counselling emotional, sexual and physical abuse (both historical and present).
-Additionally, I provide counselling specifically for the L.G.B.T community having worked in various agencies who provide counsellors who are trained to work in this area.
-I welcome self-referrals from those who wish to explore issues in counselling.

 Supervision: I receive regular supervision from a B.A.C.P accredited supervisor.
 Supervision ensures I work legally, safely and ethically.

 I am a registered member of the BACP, British Association for Counselling and Psychotherapy.
-I am bound by the BACP’s ethical framework for good practice in counselling and psychotherapy.
+I am bound by the BACP’s ethical framework for good practice.

 Training, qualifications & experience